rehierl/node-tree-outliner/1-1-1-graph-theory/1-4-subgraph.md

 ## remarks

-In general, if graphs `S := (T,U)` and `G := (V,E)` have an edge in common, then both graphs also share both of the endpoints of that edge.
+In general, if graphs `S := (T,U)` and `G := (V,E)` have an edge in common, then both graphs must also share both of the endpoints of that edge.
 Because of that, two graphs that have intersecting sets of edges also have intersecting sets of vertices.
-However, two graphs that have intersecting sets of vertices, do not necessarily also have intersecting sets of edges.
+However, two graphs that have intersecting sets of vertices, do not necessarily also have intersecting sets of edges since all of the shared vertices may be disconnected.

 * `(U intersects E) -> (T intersects V)`